-Enhanced communications between Government and industry are vital to define and convey requirements clearly and realistically within the market environment, appropriately assess and assign risk for the effort, and set respective cost, schedule, and performance expectations to ensure effective contract management.
+Enhanced communications between Government and vendors are vital to define and convey requirements clearly and realistically within the market environment, appropriately assess and assign risk, and set respective cost, schedule, and performance expectations to ensure effective contract management.

-The Federal Acquisition Regulation (FAR) authorizes a broad range of options for vendor communication throughout the acquisition process.
-Awareness of these options is all too often limited to a relatively small cadre of staff within procurement offices.
-USDA is committed to actions that engage the broader acquisition community, comprised of program managers and executives in addition to the formal procurement staff, to increase awareness of available avenues to best engage the private sector.
-This increased awareness will enable the USDA acquisition community and industry to optimize interactions, making the best use of available time and resources.
+The FAR authorizes a broad range of options for vendor communication throughout the acquisition process.
+Awareness of these options is all too often limited to a relatively small cadre of staff within acquisition offices.
+USDA is committed to actions that engage the broader acquisition community, comprised of program managers and executives in addition to the acquisition staff, to increase awareness of available avenues to best engage vendors.
+This increased awareness will enable the USDA acquisition community and vendors to optimize interactions, making the best use of available time and resources.

-Effective communication and collaboration with industry is a key component to the Department's success and USDA is committed to these actions:
+Effective communication and collaboration with vendors is a key component to USDA's success.
+USDA is committed to these actions:

-- Communicate early, frequently, and constructively with industry in the conduct of fair and open business opportunities; - Include small businesses and subgroups of small businesses in communications with industry; - Include vendors that USDA has not worked with in the past; - Identify, in our published procurement forecast, which procurements are likely to involve opportunity for additional communication with industry; and - Protect non-public information including vendors' confidential information and USDA's source selection information.
+- Communicate early, frequently, and constructively with vendors in the conduct of fair and open business opportunities; - Include small businesses and subgroups of small businesses in communications with vendors; - Include vendors that USDA has not worked with in the past; and - Protect non-public information including vendors' confidential information and USDA's source selection information.